mhxbe/react-starter/README.md

 [EditorConfig](https://editorconfig.org/) helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 It is configured in [.editorconfig](.editorconfig).

-[stylelint](https://stylelint.io/) is a tool that reports bad code in your CSS files.
-It helps to enforce the consistent code and prevents you from making errors in your stylesheets.
-It is configured in [.stylelintrc.json](.stylelintrc.json).
-Specific files & folders can be ignored by adding them to [.stylelintignore](.stylelintignore).

 [Browserslist](https://github.com/browserslist/browserslist) shares target browsers versions between different front-end tools.
 Currently it's used in combination with [eslint-plugin-compat](https://github.com/amilajack/eslint-plugin-compat) which will give linting errors/warnings when non-compatible code is written.